James Halliday Grenache Challenge

 Grenache Challenge entry details and key dates

-McLaren Vale's Serafino Wines wins the 2023 James Halliday Grenache Challenge!
+McLaren Vale's Penny's Hill wins the 2024 James Halliday Grenache Challenge!

 2023 Grenache Challenge Chair of Judges, James Halliday was impressed by the finesse of the medal-winning wines.